Swing Trading Strategies That Deliver Results

 Weekly bar and swing chart Click to see the image in full size

 In trading, you need to assume that the short-term trend will always conform to the longer-term trend.
 Therefore, given that the monthly swing chart is pointing down, you need to assume, with high probability, that the weekly swing chart will conform to the longer-term trend.
-Until the chart indicates otherwise, you would not enter a trade.
+Until the chart indicates otherwise, you wouldn't enter a trade.

-Eventually when the stock is strong, both the weekly and monthly swing charts will conform and you will be able to enter the stock knowing with a higher probability that it will continue to move up over the medium term.
+Eventually, when the stock is strong, both the weekly and monthly swing charts will conform, and you will be able to enter the stock knowing with a higher probability that it will continue to move up over the medium term.

 In this instance, the price at which both the monthly and weekly swing chart should conform is at $2.88, which is indicated by the horizontal line on the bar chart above.
 This is the point where the stock will trade higher than the previous high and, as such, result in the monthly swing chart turning up.